imsubst4nce/project-stereo/README.md

-# project_stereo
+# project_stereo<br>

-A project based on the use of stereoscopic images for computer vision related tasks.
+A project based on the use of stereoscopic images for computer vision related tasks